Economics and Mathematics (BSc)

 In the Department of Mathematics you take Linear Algebra MAT00008I (20 credits) during the Spring/Summer Term.

-In addition you choose 40 credits of optional modules from the 2nd year module tables.
+In addition you choose 40 credits of optional modules from the remaining 2nd year modules.
 Altogether you obtain 60 credits in Mathematics.

 In the Department of Economics you take the following over the entire year: